The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Application to the free abelian topological groups

-\ethm \bpf Au\ss{}enhofer \cite{aus} and independently Galindo-Hern\'andez \cite{GalindoHernandez99} proved that for a class of spaces $X$ containing $k$-spaces (namely, Ascoli $\mu$-spaces), $A(X)$ is subreflexive.
+\ethm \bpf Au\ss{}enhofer \cite{aus} and, independently, Galindo--Hern\'andez \cite{GalindoHernandez99} proved that for a class of spaces $X$ containing $k$-spaces (namely, Ascoli $\mu$-spaces), the free abelian topological group $A(X)$ is subreflexive.
 Pestov \cite{Pestov95} proved that for a class of spaces $X$ containing $k_\w$ spaces (namely, $\mu$-spaces), $\widehat{A(X)}= C(X,\bbT)$.
-As $X$ is $k_\w$, $C(X,\bbT)$ has a countable local base at $0$ (namely, the sets $[K_n,1/n]$ where $\sseq{K_n}$ is cofinal in $\K(X)$).
+As $X$ is $k_\w$, $C(X,\bbT)$ has a countable local base at $0$ (namely, the sets $[K_n,1/n]$ where $\set{K_n}{n\in\N}$ is cofinal in $\K(X)$).
 Thus, $C(X,\bbT)$ is metrizable.

 Moreover, $C(X,\bbT)$ is non-locally precompact.
 Thus, Theorem \ref{Ghmetric} applies.